- Easy to set up

 The YouView box you get depends on which BT TV package you sign up for.

 Sign up for BT’s Starter + BT Sport package and you’ll get the basic YouView set-top box.
-You’ll be able to watch on-demand and catch-up TV, plus pause and rewind live TV, but you can’t record any TV on your box.
+This means you will be able to watch on-demand and catch-up TV, plus pause and rewind live TV, but you can’t record any TV on your box.

-BT’s Entertainment Bundle comes with the YouView+ box, which does let you record TV — up to 300 hours of it, in fact.
+BT’s Entertainment Bundle, meanwhile, comes with the YouView+ box, which does let you record TV — up to 300 hours of it, in fact.
 The top-tier box, the YouView+ Ultra HD box also allows you to watch programmes in UHD or 4K quality, which neither of the other boxes support.

 For this review, we're looking at the YouView+ box.
 Although we didn't get a chance to get hands on with the UHD version, it's identical to the YouView+ aside from the improved image quality.